-Mixes to Spkr/Hdst Switched (default) Aux inputs mixed to speakers or headsets are only heard when the panel is in the appropriate headset or speaker mode.
+Aux Mixes Switched (default) Aux inputs mixed to matrix out, preamp out, speakers or headsets are only heard when the panel is in the appropriate headset or speaker mode.

 Mixes always active Aux inputs mixed to speakers or headset are always heard, regardless of whether the panel is in headset or speaker mode.